abdulhyie/covid-19-managment-system-database-project/README.md

 go to https://abdulhyie.github.io/database-project/web/index.html to get a working glimpse of the project.

-# Covid-19 Management System Database System
+# Covid-19 Database Management System

-## Documentation

 ## Project Statement